Hello, and welcome to this new Android development course. This is part one on how to make a drawing app for Android.

 Part Two Of How To Make A Drawing App For Android.

 We will open this method and we will create a new path so when the user touches the screen we will start a new path.
-We’re going ahead and access the outer path to call that way. mPath will be set to new path so this means we have to create a global variable which is a path and it’s called mPath.
+We’re going ahead and accessing the outer path to call that way. mPath will be set to a new path so this means we have to create a global variable which is a path and it’s called mPath.
 It’s red because we don’t have that yet so we have to create it.
 Here we’re going to type outside the method, of course, private Path mPath.
-As path we have to import the correct path.
-In this case, it is Android graphics path.
+As a path we have to import the correct path.
+In this case, it is the Android graphics path.
 Now we have our mPath that we can use to draw.

 How can we know how big should the strokeWidth be?
 Well, basically we will start with a basic stroke with size which in this case will be 10 which is kind of a slim stroke width.
 We can then increase the stroke width if we want or decrease.
 I don’t think it will decrease but if you want you can.
-In touchStart we pass the color, the strokewidt, the color is black and the strokeWidth will be 10 and we have to pass the new path which in this case is mPath.
+In touchStart we passed the color, the strokewidt, the color is black and the strokeWidth will be 10 and we have to pass the new path which in this case is mPath.

 In order for us to add this path to the place in which we stored the other paths we’ll go and say paths.add and we will say add fp.
 We have to reset the path and move to the coordinate the user is touching.

 To do that we’re going to say mPath.reset and then we will say mPath. moveToX, Y).
 We have our new path.